muhammedkhaled95/E-Commerce-Website/README.md

 ## Introduction

-This project is an e-commerce website for a clothing brand.
+This project is an e-commerce website cookie cutter.
 It includes features such as product listings, a shopping cart, user authentication, and payment processing.

 ## Features